antonioalmeida/pony-pubsub/README.md

 [![CircleCI](https://circleci.com/gh/antonioalmeida/feup-asso.svg?style=svg)](https://circleci.com/gh/antonioalmeida/feup-asso)

-Implementation of different Publish-Subscribe scenarios (explicited below) in [Pony](https://www.ponylang.io/).
+Implementation of progressive Publish-Subscribe scenarios in [Pony](https://ponylang.io), as a means to document an adaptation to the Actor Model paradigm and the problems it may solve.

 ##### Objectives
 The main goals of this project were: